-Mobilize: A Film About Cell Phone Radiation is an award-winning, feature-length documentary that explores the potential long-term health effects from cell phone radiation, including cancer and infertility.
+Mobilize: A Film About Cell Phone Radiation, an award-winning, feature-length documentary, explores the long-term health effects from cell phone radiation including cancer and infertility.

 Mobilize features interviews with scientists, doctors, politicians, cancer patients, and technology experts including interviews with Gavin Newsom, Steve Wozniak, and David L. Katz, MD, MPH.

-The film was directed by Kevin Kunze and produced by Ellie Marks, Joel Moskowitz, and Devra Davis.
-For more information see the official Mobilize web site and Facebook page.
+The film was directed by Kevin Kunze and produced by Amir Zeev Kovacs, Ellie Marks, Devra Davis, and Joel Moskowitz.

 Note: I have no financial interest in the film.